hongwilliam/FINAL-PROJECT/README.md

-method 1: view the real life results of each playoff game to compare my simulations -> cat (or type for Windows) ActualResults.txt
+method 1: view the real life results of each playoff game to compare my simulations -> cat ActualResults.txt

-    to make sure I tried my best to predict the playoffs as accurately as possible, refer to this text file and see how the results match
+    to make sure I tried my best to predict the playoffs as accurately as possible refer to this text file and see how the results match
+    note: use type for windows instead of cat

 method 2: view the vegas odds -> cat VegasOdds.txt